ManifoldScholar/manifold-docs/_docs/projects/preparing/index.md

 <a name="manifest"></a>
 ### Manifest

 A Manifest upload can be composed of a collection of one file type or a mixture of them, excepting EPUBs.
-Thus, it is possible to create a single Manifold text from one or more Google Docs, Markdown files, and HTML files: three different file types and sources combined to form one whole.
+Thus, it is possible to create a single Manifold text from one or more Google Docs, Word files (saved in the DOCX format), Markdown files, or HTML files: different file types and sources combined to form one whole.

 ![Manifest Strategy](/docs/assets/projects/strategy-manifest.png)